How To Export From Vietnam To New Zealand // Regulations, Taxes, And Tariffs When Importing To New Zealand

 Cosmo Sourcing // Your Trusted Partner In Vietnam

-Our Vietnam Sourcing services allow you to access new manufacturers that you would not be able to in China and avoid Tariffs.
-Our services are designed to do everything to take your idea, turn it into a product, and ship it to the final destination.
-Cosmo can do everything from creating a product spec sheet to validating, sourcing, ordering, evaluating samples, arranging inspections, finding freight forwarders, quality assurance, negotiations, and shipping.
+Our Vietnam Sourcing services enable you to access new manufacturers that are not available in China, allowing you to avoid Tariffs.
+Our services are designed to take your idea, turn it into a product, and ship it to its final destination.
+Cosmo can handle everything from creating a product spec sheet to validating, sourcing, ordering, evaluating samples, arranging inspections, finding freight forwarders, ensuring quality assurance, negotiating, and shipping.
 We aim to handle every single step of your business in Vietnam for you.

 If you start a new business, finding products and suppliers for your products is one of many things you need to handle.
-Our services are designed to handle every part of your business in China and Vietnam so you can focus on the rest of growing your own business.
+Our services are designed to handle every aspect of your business in China and Vietnam, allowing you to focus on growing your own business.

 We have helped clients from Fortune 500 companies, brick-and-mortar stores, FBA sellers, and brand-new businesses.
 So don’t hesitate to contact us and let us know how we can help you.